Frost diagram: X,Y axes of the Frost diagram

-The Frost diagram shows on its x axis the oxidation state of the species in question, and on its y axis the difference in Gibbs free energy, ΔG°, of the half-reduction reaction of the species multiplied by the sign minus and divided by the Faraday constant, F.
+The Frost diagram shows on its x axis the oxidation state of the species in question, and on its y axis the difference in Gibbs free energy, ΔG°, of the reduction half-reaction of the species multiplied by the sign minus and divided by the Faraday constant, F.

-The term -ΔG°/F = nE°, i. e., the number, n, of electrons exchanged in the reduction reaction multiplied by the standard potential, E°, expressed in volt.
+The term -ΔG°/F = nE° represents the n electrons exchanged in the reduction reaction multiplied by the standard potential, E°, expressed in volts.

 Unit and scale

 The standard free-energy scale is measured in electron-volts, and the nE° = 0 value is usually the neutral species of the pure element.
 The Frost diagram normally shows free-energy values above and below nE° = 0 and is scaled in integers.
 The y axis of the graph displays the free energy.
 Increasing stability (lower free energy) is lower on the graph, so the higher free energy and higher on the graph a species of an element is, the more unstable and reactive it is.

 The oxidation state (sometimes also called oxidation number as on the x axis of two illustrating figures on this page) of the species is shown on the x axis of the Frost diagram.
 Oxidation states are unitless and are also scaled in positive and negative integers.
 Most often, the Frost diagram displays oxidation state in increasing order, but in some cases it is displayed in decreasing order.
 The neutral species of the pure element with a free energy of zero (nE° = 0) also has an oxidation state equal to zero.
 However, the energy of some allotropes may not be zero.